-STATE OF IOWA

-ADJUTANT GENERAL'S OFFICE

-Des Moines, Jan.
+STATE OF IOWA ADJUTANT GENERAL'S OFFICE Des Moines, Jan.
 2, 1926.

-ANNOUNCEMENT OF OUTDOOR TARGET SEASON......
-I
+ANNOUNCEMENT OF OUTDOOR TARGET SEASON I

 I. ANNOUNCEMENT OF OUTDOOR TARGET SEASON.-The regular outdoor practice season for the Iowa National Guard Troops, for the calendar year 1926, will be from January 1, 1926, to December 31, 1926.

-By Order of the Governor:
+General Orders STATE OF IOWA

+ł ADJUTANT GENERAL'S OFFICE

-Des Moines, Iowa, January 12, 1926.
+No. 2 Des Moines, Iowa, January 12, 1926.

+Section

 IOWA NATIONAL GUARD ROSTER.....
-I

-I. IOWA NATIONAL GUARD ROSTER-The following roster of the lowa National Guard is published for the information and guidance of all concerned.
+I I. IOWA NATIONAL GUARD ROSTER-The following roster of the Iowa National Guard is published for the information and guidance of all concerned.
 A corrected roster will be published semi-annually as of June 30th and December 31st of each Calendar Year.